Sharathp9585/Excel-Sales-Analytics/README.md

 *Create P&L Reports by Fiscal Year as well as by Market for Atliq Hardware*

--A [Fiscal Year P&L Statement](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Months.pdf) to understand Atliq's yearly financial performance.
+-A [P&L Statement by months](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Months.pdf) to understand Atliq's yearly financial performance.

--A [Market P&L Statement](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf) to gauge the financial health across different markets.(https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf)
+-A [Market P&L Statement](https://github.com/Sharathp9585/Excel-Sales-Analytics/blob/main/P%26L%20Statement%20by%20Markets.pdf) to gauge the financial health across different markets.

 ------**Why Finance Analytics?** Finance analytics are key to evaluating financial performance, aiding in decision-making, and communicating with stakeholders at Atliq Hardware.